MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/authentication-errors-windows7.md

 ## Resolution

 - Windows 8 and Windows 7 SP1 clients must have the latest TLS cipher suites installed.
 For more information, see [Microsoft Security Advisory 3042058](/security-updates/SecurityAdvisories/2015/3042058).
 This update is already included in the latest cumulative update for Windows 7 and Windows 8.

-- You may opt to add TLS 1.2/1.2 Secure Protocol registry keys automatically by running the [Easy Fix Tool](https://download.microsoft.com/download/0/6/5/0658B1A7-6D2E-474F-BC2C-D69E5B9E9A68/MicrosoftEasyFix51044.msi).
-For more information please visit, [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392)
+- You may opt to add TLS 1.1/1.2 secure protocol registry keys automatically by running the [Easy Fix Tool](https://download.microsoft.com/download/0/6/5/0658B1A7-6D2E-474F-BC2C-D69E5B9E9A68/MicrosoftEasyFix51044.msi).
+For more information, see [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392).

 ## References